Mertensia ciliata

 Mertensia ciliata is a species of flowering plant in the borage family known by the common names mountain bluebell, tall fringed bluebells, and streamside bluebells.

 Description

 Mertensia ciliata is a perennial herb producing a cluster of erect stems from a thick, branching caudex.
 The leafy stems reach well over a meter in maximum height.
 The leaves are up to 15 cm long, veiny, and oval to lance-shaped.

 Blooming from May to August, the inflorescence is an open array of many clustered blue bell-shaped flowers each between 1 and 2 cm long.
 The hanging, fragrant flower is tubular, expanding into a wider, lobed mouth.
 As the individual flowers progress in age they change in color from blue to pink-red.

+Taxonomy

+In 1827 the botanist John Torrey described a new species in the genus Pulmonaria which he named Pulmonaria ciliata and credited to Edwin James.
+It was moved to the genus Mertensia in 1837 by George Don, giving the species its accepted name of Mertensia ciliata.
+Together with its genus it is classified in the Boraginaceae family and has two accepted varieties according to Plants of the World Online.